sjkingo/luminary/docs/architecture.md

 Background jobs (`&`): a trailing `&` on any command line (including pipelines) forks all children as normal but skips the foreground wait loop.
 The job is stored in a static table (8 slots).
 Finished jobs are reaped and reported before each prompt. `fg [n]` brings job n (or the most recent) to the foreground and enters the normal Ctrl+C-interruptible wait loop.
 Ctrl+C at the prompt does not affect background jobs — only the current foreground pipeline is killed.

 Userspace programs:
+- `/bin/init` — PID 1; spawns `/bin/sh` and respawns on exit
+- `/bin/sh` — shell with pipelines, I/O redirection, background jobs
-- `/bin/gui` — GUI demo app, opens 4 windows including a console
+- `/bin/gui` — GUI demo app, opens windows including a console
 - `/bin/term` — GUI terminal emulator; forks `/bin/sh` and connects it via pipes, rendering output into a window and routing keypresses back to the shell's stdin
 - `/bin/ps` — process list with tree view, per-task CPU% (1s rolling window), state, and elapsed time; summary line shows total CPU%, idle%, and uptime
 - `/bin/uptime` — prints system uptime as `h:mm:ss`
 - `/bin/busy` — infinite loop for CPU load testing
+- `/bin/wallpaper` — sets the desktop background from a 24/32bpp BMP file
+- `/bin/ls` — list directory contents
+- `/bin/cat` — print file contents to stdout
+- `/bin/mv` — move/rename files
+- `/bin/mkdir` — create directories
+- `/bin/stat` — print file metadata
+- `/bin/kill` — send kill signal to a pid
+- `/bin/halt` — shut down the system
+- `/bin/reboot` — reboot via PS/2 controller reset
+- `/bin/mount` — mount a filesystem (`mount fstype path` or `mount fstype device path`)
+- `/bin/umount` — unmount a filesystem

 All userspace programs are ELF32 binaries built with the same `i686-elf-gcc` toolchain and a freestanding libc.